$F$-zips with additional structure on splitting models of Shimura varieties: Splitting models of PEL-type Shimura varieties with good reduction

-More explicitly, we have the following description of splitting structures according to the type of $i$ (see the notations in \ref{subsub rational}; see also \cite{BijakowskiHernandez2022} subsection 2.3): \begin{itemize} \item (C): We have $R_i = F_i$ and for each index $i, j, l$, $d_{i, j}^l = d_i$.
+More explicitly, we have the following description of splitting structures according to the type of $i$ (see the notations in \ref{subsub rational}; see also \cite{BijakowskiHernandez2022} subsections 2.3 and 2.4): \begin{itemize} \item (C): We have $R_i = F_i$ and for each index $i, j, l$, $d_{i, j}^l = d_i$.
 One has a filtration